jaredmtdev/gather/README.md

 ### When a simpler tool is better

-- run independent tasks concurrently and stop on the first error -> use `errgroup`
+- independent tasks, fail fast -> use `errgroup`
-- short-lived CPU-bound work -> use `sync.WaitGroup`
+- 100% CPU-bound work -> use `sync.WaitGroup`
+- jobs that complete instantly
+  - simplicity / minimal memory -> use `iter` package
+  - best execution time
+    - can avoid channels -> use fixed workers processing batches (fastest)
+    - want decoupling/backpressure/middleware -> use `gather` with multiple workers + batches
+      - large enough batches ammortize channel cost to almost nothing
 - background task waiting to close a channel -> use plain goroutine
-- simple generator -> use plain goroutine
+- simple generator -> use plain goroutine or `iter.Seq`

 ## Getting Started